siddhivinayak-sk/digistore-product-ms/readme.md

-# JWT Server - JWT Server for Token Generation and Resource for JWT token based access
+# DigiStore Product MS - A Java and Spring based micro-service created for demo

 ## Description
 This is a Spring Boot based server application which contains: